MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 5. Select the user and then select either **User** or **Co-owner** as the permission for the person with whom you share the flow.

     - **Co-owner**: This access level gives the co-owner full permissions to the desktop flow.
 They can edit, share, and delete the desktop flow.
     - **User**: This access level gives permission to only use that desktop flow in a cloud flow and run it locally with Power Automate for desktop.
-No edit, rename, delete or share permissions are possible with this access.
+No edit, rename, delete, or share permissions are possible with this access.
 Alternatively, those users can create a copy of the desktop flow using the **Save as** option, and work independently.

 6. Select **Save**.